abhinav84377/Gdrive-AI-Agent/README.md

 # AI PDF Summarizer with Google Drive Integration

 ## Overview
-This project implements an AI-powered agent capable of retrieving PDFs from **Google Drive**, extracting text using **PyMuPDF (fitz)**, and generating summaries with the **Ollama LLM model**.
+This project implements an AI-powered agent capable of retrieving PDFs from **Google Drive**, extracting text using **PyMuPDF (fitz)**, and generating summaries with the **Ollama LLM model**. **Gradio** for Chatbot UI.
 It provides seamless integration for document retrieval and processing, optimizing text extraction and summarization workflows.

 ## Features
 - 📂 **Google Drive API Integration** – Search and retrieve PDFs directly from Google Drive.